QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: quicSDN Architecture

-Since QUIC is an application-layer protocol, it cannot be used as an operating system's inbuilt transport protocol in the way that \gls{TCP} or \gls{UDP} can.
-Therefore, an \gls{IPC} is required to facilitate communication between the \gls{QUIC} and the application processes.
+Since \gls{QUIC} is an application-layer protocol, it cannot be used as an operating system's inbuilt transport protocol (like \gls{TCP} or \gls{UDP}).
+Therefore, an \gls{IPC} is required to facilitate communication between \gls{QUIC} and application processes.
 This section describes the pros and cons of various \gls{IPC} methods for quicSDN.